mongock/flamingock-docs/site/v1/features/features-custom-injections.md

 ### In the bean's type

-If you annotate your custom bean's type, Mongock won't never proxy any bean of that type.
+If you annotate your custom bean's type, Flamingock won't never proxy any bean of that type.

 It's obviously useful when you know that type won't be accessing to database at all or you don't want to proxy any parameter of that type, for any other reason.